kyungminlee/TightBindingLattice.jl/docs/src/lattice.md

-# Defining a Lattice
+# Lattice Definition

-The most basic feature of `LatticeTools.jl` is defining a lattice system, which consist of:
+The most basic feature **LatticeTools.jl** provides is defining a lattice system, which consist of:
 1. a unit cell, defined by the lattice vectors and the basis sites
 2. Bravais lattice